jgoalby/jgoalby.github.io/_articles/vscodeipad.md

     - CMD-SHIFT-G would be the natural choice, but it is assigned to another function
 - CMD-SHIFT-D debug / run (not usable in the web-based editor)
 - CMD-SHIFT-X extensions
+- CMD-CTRL-I GitHub copilot
 - CMD-B toggle sidebar

+## Copilot

+- CMD-SHIFT-I ask Copilot
+    - type / to get a list of commands
+    - type /help for help

+Slash Commands

+Slash commands tailor the conversation to common tasks.
+Pick from the available commands by typing /:

+/help - Learn how to use Copilot Chat
+/workspace - Ask a question about the files in your current workspace /tests - Generate unit tests for the selected code /simplify - Simplify the selected code
+/fix - Propose a fix for the problems in the selected code /explain - Explain how the selected code works
+/extApi - Ask about VS Code extension development /vscode - Ask questions about VS Code
+/createNotebook - Create a new Jupyter Notebook /createWorkspace - Scaffold code for a new workspace /search - Generate query parameters for workspace search

+- Shortcuts I have made
+    - CMD-CTRL-D /doc for Copilot to add a docstring to a function

 ## Others